StackVista/stackstate-openapi/README.md

 - We would like to check for backwards compatibility when changing the api here
 - We might want to release the api somewhere if we want to make this accessible to the user.
+- Currently the api can be pulled without the pipelines being succesful, another reason to separately release it.